 The unused ink streams right into an ink return block which is connected to a sensor that prooves whether the charging has worked and from there it get sucked back into the ink mixing chamber by vacuum to close the cycle.

 I think the pneumatics, hydraulics and their control circuits are quite simple and would not be very complicated to build for an open source system.

-The electrical control of the printhead at the other hand, like the nozzle piezo drive, charging, deflection and sensing signal are more complicated,...Read more »
+The electrical control of the printhead at the other hand, like the nozzle piezo drive, charging, deflection and sensing signal are more complicated, so that I will likely...Read more »